JetBrains/intellij-sdk-docs/topics/basics/basic_action_system.md

 A group of actions can form a toolbar or a menu.
 Subgroups of a group can form submenus of a menu.

-Actions can be included in multiple groups, and thus appear in different places within the UI.
+Actions can be included in multiple groups and thus appear in different places within the UI.
 An action must have a unique identifier for each place it appears in the UI.
 See the [Action Declaration Reference](#action-declaration-reference) section for information about how to specify locations.